The settlement cycle: dump, pump, buy, flatline

 Average price path around 401(k) settlement (2000–2019)

 Mean cumulative return (%) around the settlement date.
 Green band = cheap zone before settlement.
-Red marker = when your 401(k) actually buys.
+Red marker = approximately when slower-processing 401(k) plans settle.

 This chart shows what happens to stock prices in the 10 trading days before and after your 401(k) contribution actually buys shares.
 Prices typically drift up ~0.14% before your purchase executes.
 That drift is small on any single paycheck, but it compounds over a 30-year career.